-As an editor, Benjamin Morris offers independent critiques of manuscripts in both creative and scholarly domains.
+As an editor, I offer independent critiques of manuscripts in both creative and scholarly domains.
 For creative work, attention is paid to character, plot, structure, word choice, and tone, as well as overall manuscript development.
 For scholarly work, attention focuses on clarity of argument, range of reference, sources and citations, as well as technical aspects in the field (primarily humanities).
 In either case, critiques focus equally on the forest and the trees: overall assessment of a manuscript as well as line-level issues requiring attention.
-Prior manuscripts under critique have been published by such houses as Harper Voyager, The Hendri Coetzee Trust, Versus Press, Arcadia/The History Press, and Cambridge University Press.
+Prior manuscripts under critique have been published by such houses as Harper Voyager, The Hendri Coetzee Trust, Versus Press, Arcadia/The History Press, Cambridge University Press, and Running Press.

-Interested clients should get in touch to discuss rates, opportunities, and availability.
+Interested clients should get in touch to discuss terms and availability.

-As a teaching artist and member of the Mississippi Artist Roster, Morris offers writing instruction to groups of all ages and backgrounds.
-Offering workshops, critiques, and classes for beginners and more experienced writers alike, he has worked with students in a wide variety of educational environments.
+As a teaching artist and member of the Mississippi Artist Roster, I offer writing instruction to groups of all ages and backgrounds.
+Offering workshops, critiques, and classes for beginners and more experienced writers alike, I have worked with students in a wide variety of educational environments.

 Instruction focuses both on work the students have written — poetry, fiction, and nonfiction — as well as work by established writers to illustrate concepts and principles of writing.
 For students with less exposure to writing, workshops offer introductory approaches and exercises, and for those with more experience, master classes include detailed critiques of their work and recommendations for further reading, study, and writing exercises.
 In each case, students leave both with a constructive, honest assessment of their work and materials for future reference.

 Schools, institutions, and organizations within Mississippi are eligible for grant support from the Mississippi Arts Commission to sponsor workshops and appearances; more information is available on the MAC website.

 As above, interested organizations or hosts should get in touch.